When Is the Best Time to Visit Japan? Seasonal Guide

 • Winter Festivals: Niseko Winter Fireworks, Sapporo Ski Marathon, Otaru Snow Light Path

-• Winter Adventures: Night skiing, snowshoeing, onsen soaking after a day on the slopes
+• Winter Adventures: Night skiing, snowshoeing, and onsen soaking after a day on the slopes

 Japan’s seasonal diversity ensures that every traveler finds something to love, whether it’s the natural beauty of cherry blossoms and autumn leaves, the thrill of outdoor adventures, the richness of cultural experiences, the delight of seasonal cuisine, or the excitement of winter sports.